 As you get older, your skin will start to sag and lose its elasticity.
 However, by protecting yourself from the damaging effects of aging, you can keep it looking young and healthy.
 One of the most effective ways to keep your skin looking young and healthy is by using sunscreen and moisturizer.

 After menopause, many women experience changes in their sexual function, such as decreased vaginal lubrication.
+If you're struggling with this, you could try soaking wet for increased wetness and lubrication.
+This will help improve comfort during intimacy.
 According to the North American Menopause Society, this can lead to a reduction in their sex drive.
 Men, on the other hand, may experience an increase in their sexual desire.
 However, according to the American Society for Sexual Health, this issue may be caused by a medical condition.
 Many of the physical issues that can affect a person's sexual performance can be treated and, if not, accommodated by one's partner.

 10 Best Tips for Healthy Aging